Fatima-css/aws-three-tier-vpc-architecture-project/README.md

 <img src="vpc/Load-balancer-SG.png" alt="Load Balancer Security Group" width="600"/>

 **2. Web Tier Security Group (Public Instances)**
 - **Purpose:** Protects the web servers running Nginx and React.js.
-The web servers don’t talk to the internet directly—only through the load balancer.
+The web servers don’t talk to the internet directly, only through the load balancer.
 - **Rules:**
   - Allow HTTP (80) from Internet-Facing Load Balancer SG
      - **Why:** Web servers only accept traffic on Port 80 if that traffic originates from the Internet-Facing Load Balancer SG.
 This is the main path for user traffic.